NamCyan/tesoro/README.md

 - **RQ3:** What is the accuracy of different pre-trained models when detecting TD solely from source code?

+All results can be found [here](results).
 To reproduce the results of our experiments, see [Training](training/README.md) for more details.

 # Citation